29 Things to Do in Amherst, MA: Museums, Nature, Drinks & More

 Check out the Inn on Boltwood (30 Boltwood Ave) for an ideal location in the heart of Amherst (book on ExpediaHotels, or Booking).

-The Amherst Inn (257 Main St) offers a quaint stay with easy access to everything you’ll want to do while in town (book on Booking).
+The Amherst Inn (257 Main St) offers a quaint stay with easy access to everything you’ll want to do while in town.

 The Comfort Inn & Suites (400 Russell St, Hadley) is just a 5-minute drive from the center of Amherst and offers all the amenities you’d expect from a reputable hotel chain (book on Expedia, Hotels, or Booking).